 Beach Time at Dry Tortugas

 People throw around the phrase “pristine beaches” like it’s a volleyball, but the beaches of Dry Tortugas National Park are actually pristine.
 The primary swimming beaches are South and North Beaches, as noted as great snorkeling spots.
 These two beaches offer plenty of space to spread out (you won’t have much gear) and enjoy the view.
+If you’ve done the road trip through the Florida Keys and then done the boat all the way out here, beach time and exploring underwater is going to be so refreshing and wonderful!

 As you swim or snorkel, you’ll see lots of shells and wildlife underwater.
 Remember that you’re in a National Park, so removal of natural objects and harassing wildlife is not permitted.
 It’s a struggle to leave the many conch shells on the sand, but it’s the rule.